Hallya/mws-restaurant-stage-1-dev/README.md

 ## Project Overview: Stage 1

+### Main purpose

 For the **Restaurant Reviews** projects, I had to incrementally convert a static webpage to a mobile-ready web application.

 In **Stage One**, I had a static design that lacked accessibility and I converted the design to be responsive on different sized displays and accessible for screen reader use.
 I had also to add a service worker to begin the process of creating a seamless offline experience for users.

 ### Specification